Photo:Bob Sanderson (User:Rtsanderson) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

 # 5 – Broken Arrow

-One of the most famous Buffalo Springfield songs entitled “Broken Arrow,” was released on the album Buffalo Springfield Again.
-The song was written by Neil Young.
-It appeared as the closing track on the album.
-The song has been a long time favorite of Neil Young who has continued to perform the song throughout his career.
+One of Buffalo Springfield’s most famous songs, “Broken Arrow,” was released on the album Buffalo Springfield Again.
+The song was written by Neil Young and appeared as the closing track on the album.
+Neil Young has long loved the song and has continued to perform it throughout his career.

 # 4 – Bluebird